What is Morphological Segmentation?

 One of the primary challenges in morphological segmentation is segmenting objects in a scene.

-This can be difficult as there may be many objects in a single scene, and each entity may have different shapes, sizes, and colors.
-Other things may impede some things, making them difficult to segment.
+This can be challenging because a single scene may contain numerous objects, each with varying shapes, sizes, and colors.
+Other factors may impede certain aspects, making them difficult to segment.

 Segmenting Objects in Low-Light Conditions